 No matter how much food you order, make sure to leave some space in your stomach for a desert.
 Italy is famous for its gelato (ice cream), but also tiramisu and panna cotta should be added to your food itinerary.

-If you really want to dine like an Italian, finish your meal with a digestivo (a strong drink).
-Limoncello, grappa and amaro are the most popular ones.
+If you really want to dine like an Italian, finish your meal with a digestive.
+Limoncello, grappa, and amaro are the most popular ones.